 MORRA AARONS-MELE, FOUNDER

-Morra Aarons-Mele has worked with the world's leading companies and institutions on digital marketing campaigns since 1999.
-She helped Hillary Clinton log on for her first Internet chat, was the Director of Internet Marketing for the Democratic National Committee during the 2004 Presidential Election, founded Edelman’s digital public affairs team, and has worked in various roles at leading online companies including iVillage.com and eBookers.com.
+Morra Aarons-Mele has worked with the world's leading companies and institutions on digital marketing campaigns since 1999, especially in the political arena.
+She helped Hillary Clinton log on for her first Internet chat, was the Director of Internet Marketing for the Democratic National Committee during the 2004 Presidential Election, was BlogHer's first Political Director, founded Edelman’s digital public affairs team, and has worked in various roles at leading online companies.
 She founded Women Online and created the influencer network The Mission List in 2011.

 JENNIFER VENTO, MANAGING DIRECTOR